Colonial period, 1788–1901

 It is estimated that some 2,500 European settlers and police died in this conflict.
 For the Aboriginal inhabitants the cost was far higher: about 20,000 are believed to have been killed in the wars of the frontier, while many thousands more perished from disease and other unintended consequences of settlement.
 Aboriginal Australians were unable to restrain – though in places they did delay – the tide of European settlement; although resistance in one form or another never ceased, the conflict ended in their dispossession.

 Further information is available on this web site.
-You can search the collection databases for photographs and works of art from this era, as well as records of other collection items.
+You can use Collection search to identify photographs and works of art from this era, as well as records of other collection items.

 Sources and further reading: